-In accordance with the above requirements, air quality monitoring data collected in accordance with condition M7 of the EPL will be made publicly available on Barrick's website.
+In accordance with Condition R1 of EPL 11912, Evolution will prepare an Annual Return for submission to the EPA, which reports on compliance with the conditions of the EPL.
+Air quality monitoring data collected in accordance with the EPL is made publicly available on Evolution's website.